numpy/numpy.org/NA-overview.rst

 because it is unambiguous and well-defined in all cases, and has a lot of existing experience to draw from.

-**Nathaniel**
+What **Nathaniel** thinks, overall:

-* The "statistical missing data" use case is clear and compelling; the other use cases are probably important, but it's hard to say what they *are* exactly yet.
+* The "statistical missing data" use case is clear and compelling; the other use cases certainly deserve our attention, but it's hard to say what they *are* exactly yet, or even if the best way to support them is by extending the ndarray object.
 * The "statistical missing data" use case is best served by an R-style system that uses bitpattern storage to implement NA semantics.
 The main advantage of bitpattern storage for this use case is that it